DavidSRoy/sociable/documentation/design.md

 - Risk 5:

+Risk 1-4 are similar to what we expected while writing the Requirements document.
+Going forward, we didn't forsee any change from what we exepected at the start.

 ## ii.
 Project schedule

 Currently we have all the separte teams ready with their setup - XCode for frontend and ... for backend.